 If the kitchen really is the heart of the home, it’s also where homeowners are letting their personalities shine.
 And the design of it doesn’t have to be overwhelming, thanks to these 34 designer-approved kitchen ideas that will inspire.

 1. Introduce a curved banquette to maximise seating

-Built-in kitchen seating has become increasingly popular in recent years.
+Built-in seating has become one of the most popular kitchen trends in recent years.
 Banquettes easily hold more people than a conventional chairs-and-table kitchen dining idea and are also a simple way to inject some color and tactility into a kitchen design.